sammuelyee/docs/faqs.md

 ### How to print maps in CartoDB?

-In the map view of your map, the option "Export image" will allow you to get a .png image from your map.
+In the map view, the option "Export image" will allow you to get a .png image from your map.
 Don't forget to add proper attributions if you publish your map as an image!
 You can find more information about our Static Maps in [this blogpost](http://blog.cartodb.com/static-maps/).

 ### How can I set the position of an embedded map?